 If you've ever accidentally forgotten the login password of Windows 8/ 8.1 on a Samsung laptop, things can get tricky.
 When it does happen, aside from performing a system recovery to go back to the original condition when it was first purchased from local store, below is what you can do to reset/ recover your old login password to re-gain access to your Samsung laptop & notebook.

-Let's say you're using a traditional style of Windows local account - just like you do that for Windows 7 or earlier versions of Windows - to log on to the system.
-In this case, the first thing you should always do is see if you have a pre-made Windows 8 password reset disk placed on somewhere.
+Let's say you're using a traditional style of Windows local account - just like you do that for Windows 7 - to log on to the system.
+In this case, the first thing you should always do is see if you have a pre-made Samsung Windows 8 password reset disk placed on somewhere.
 It can help you reset the password quickly, no matter how long/ complex the password was, how many times you've change it.

 Step 1: Creating a Windows 8 password reset disk on USB device/ CD/ DVD

 Before you can do anything else, you will need to download a copy of the application to another accessible computer, and burn its ISO image file to a disk to create a password reset disk.